-Make It Your Business Grade 6 | one semester
+Make It Your Business

 Students design, establish and operate a small group or class business, producing a service or product that meets an identified school or community need.
 Emphasis is placed on the introduction and application of business terminology, basic entrepreneurship concepts and fundamental business principles.
 Basic academic skills (Mathematics, Science, English and History/Social Science) are integrated into this course.
+Keyboarding and Workplace Readiness Skills (WRS) are embedded throughout the course.